Presentations for cusped arithmetic hyperbolic lattices: Horoball coverings and lattice presentations

 {\bf Generators:} The following element $A_0 \in \Gamma$ maps the point $\infty=[1,0]^T$ to $p_0$:

 In the Picard modular and Hurwitz cases we must find generators mapping $\infty$ to points of depth greater than 1.
-While there is no general method for doing this, in practice we were always able to do it by straightforward trial and error.
+While there is no general method for doing this, in practice we were always able to do it by combining the two tricks described at the end of the previous section.

 {\bf Relations:} We list in Table~1 the relations obtained for $\rm{PSL}(2,\Z)$ by applying generators to points of depth at most 1 as described in part (5) of section~\ref{method}.
 The second relation is obtained by following the corresponding cycle of points, which gives $I_0TI_0TI_0 \in \Gamma_\infty$.
 The latter element is computed to be $T^{-1}$, giving the relation $(I_0T)^3={\rm Id}$.